7.1 How & When Referrals Are Accepted

-- 7.6.1 Review the date of birth to verify that the child is under age three.
-If the child is over age 3, provide information as part of your correspondence on how to access services through the State Board of Education. (see, Sample Letter 1: Ineligible Based On General Eligibility Over Age Three)
+- 7.6.1 Review the date of birth to verify that the child is under the age 3.
+If the child is over the age 3, provide information as part of your correspondence on how to access services through the Illinois State Board of Education (ISBE). (see, Sample Letter 1: Ineligible Based On General Eligibility Over Age 3)

 - 7.6.2 Review the child's place of residence to verify that the child is currently living in Illinois.
 If the child does not currently reside in Illinois, provide information regarding how to access services in the state of residence as part of your correspondence (see, Sample Letter 2: Ineligible Based On General Eligibility -Not an Illinois Resident)

-- 7.6.4 If it is more than 45 days but less than 90 days before the child will turn 3, proceed with completion of the EI referral process.
+- 7.6.4 If it is more than 45 days but less than 90 days before the child will turn 3 years old, proceed with completion of the EI referral process.

-- 7.6.5 If the child will turn 3 in less than 45 days accept the referral and proceed with the following steps.
+- 7.6.5 If the child will turn 3 years old in less than 45 days accept the referral and proceed with the following steps.

 - Explain to the family that evaluations, assessments and the initial IFSP meeting are not required for a child that will turn 3 years old in less than 45 days.

-- Do not enter the child's information into the Cornerstone system, unless the Service Coordinator will be obtaining a signed Consent to Collect, Store & Utilize Personally Identifying Information (PII) form.
+- Do not enter the child's information into the Cornerstone system, unless the Service Coordinator has obtained a signed CFC Consent to Use Personally Identifying Information (PII) & Bill Public Benefits form.

 - If the child may be eligible for preschool services under IDEA Part B, speak to the family about a referral to the school district for 3-5 services.
-Using the Consent for Release of Information form, obtain consents for releasing information to both the Local Education Agency (LEA) where the child resides and the State Education Agency (SEA).
-With parental consent, complete the Early Intervention to Early Childhood Tracking form, found in Chapter 13-Transition, and send it to both the appropriate LEA, as well as the EI Data Manager, who will forward the form to the SEA.
+Using the CFC Consent for Release of Information form, obtain consents for releasing information to both the LEA where the child resides and the State Education Agency (SEA).
+With parental consent, complete the Early Intervention to Early Childhood Transition Tracking form, found in Chapter 13-Transition, and send it to both the appropriate LEA, as well as the EI Data Manager, who will forward the form to the SEA.

-- If the child's information has been entered into Cornerstone (the parent signed the Notice for Consent to Collect, Store & Utilize Personally Identifying Information (PII) form, close the case using the appropriate closure code.
+- If the child's information has been entered into Cornerstone (the parent signed the CFC Consent to Use Personally Identifying Information (PII) & Bill Public Benefits form, close the case using the appropriate closure code.